-Early turmoil caused by radical reformers in Livonia was largely settled with the adoption of the Kurtz Ordnung 1530, the so-called Riga liturgy, which had been prepared by Johannes Briesmann.
-This Mass was closely related to Luther's Formula Missae: Introit in Latin or a German hymn based on Psalm 67 - Kyrie - Gloria in Excelsis -Salutation and Collect - Epistle - Alleluia or Luther's German Litany - Gospel - Nicene Creed ("Wir glauben all' an einen Gott" ("We all believe in one true God")) - Sermon -Eucharistic Preface - Verba - Sanctus (German or Latin) - Our Father (chanted without Doxology) - Agnus Dei (German or Latin - sung twice) - Pax Domini - Distribution (Communion hymns) - Salutation and Post-Communion Collect - Benediction.
-The influence of this liturgy in the days ahead would be prominent not only in Livonia, but in Courland, Estonia, and Ösel (Est. Saaremaa) as well.
-The Briesmann liturgy was based upon the Prussian Divine Service as formulated in the 1525 Prussian "Artikel der Ceremonien."
-After its introduction into Livonia in 1532-15332 it went through several editions in 1537, 1548, 1559, 1567, 1574, and 1592.
+Early turmoil caused by radical reformers in Livonia was largely settled with the adoption of the Kurtz Ordnung 1530, the so-called Riga liturgy which had been prepared by Johannes Briesmann.
+This Mass was closely related to Luther's Formula Missae: Introit in Latin or a German hymn based on Psalm 67 - Kyrie - Gloria in excelsis - Salutation and Collect - Epistle - Alleluia or Luther's German Litany - Gospel - Nicene Creed ("Wir glauben all' an einen Gott") - Sermon - Eucharistic Preface - Verba - Sanctus (German or Latin) - Our Father (chanted without Doxology) - Agnus Dei (German or Latin - sung twice) - Pax Domini - Distribution (distribution hymns) - Salutation and Post-Communion Collect - Benediction.
+The influence of this liturgy in the days ahead would be prominent not only in Livonia, but in Courland, Estonia, and Ösel as well.
+The Briesmann liturgy was based upon the Prussian divine service as formulated in the 1525 Prussian Artikel der Ceremonien.
+After its introduction into Livonia in 1532 - 1533 it went through several editions in 1537, 1548, 1559, 1567, 1574, and 1592.
 Each of the new editions added to the Livonian Church's treasury of hymnody and liturgy.
-Further supplements to the Briesmann liturgy, "Antiphonae et responsoria in Vespertinis canenda," were published in separate booklets in 1568 and in 1592.1 All these editions were written in the Low German dialect, commonly called Platt-Deutsch, which was in general use in Riga and its vicinity.
-In 1615 an edition of the Riga Hymnal was published in standard German - Hoch Deutsch.
+Further supplements to the Briesmann liturgy were published in separate booklets in 1567 and in 1592.
+All these editions were written in the Low German dialect commonly called Plattdeutsch which was in general use in Riga and its vicinity.
+In 1615 an edition of the Riga hymnal was published in standard German (Hochdeutsch).
 In it the full Briesmann liturgy made its final appearance.
-The book contained all the Divine Services for the church's weekly Sabbath, including the Saturday evening Vespers, Sunday Matins, the Mass, and Sunday Vespers.4 The Swedish occupation of Livonia did not bring with it the requirement that the 1614 Swedish Handbook be introduced there.
-The Visitation Articles of 1634 required the introduction of the 1632 Church Order and Agenda of Magdeburg and Halberstadt
+The book contained all the divine services for the church's weekly Sabbath, including the Saturday evening Vespers, Sunday Matins, the Mass, and Sunday Vespers.
+The Swedish occupation of Livonia did not bring with it the requirement that the 1614 Swedish Handbook be introduced there.
+The Visitation Articles of 1634 required the introduction of the 1632 Church Order and Agenda of Magdeburg and Halberstadt which had been introduced in those cities by Gustavus II Adolphus.
+However, no mention was made of this requirement in subsequent documents.
+Throughout this entire period, however, the Livonian Church never had a complete printed agenda.
+The first appearance of the agenda was in the unpublished manuscript edition prepared by Livonian Superintendent Hermann Samson.
+Although in 1643 he asked official approval from Queen Christina, Samson's Agenda never received royal authorization.